Carlos Mendez

 🚫 Future Consequences

-- • Repeated overstays could result in denial of entry on future trips
+- • Potential denial of entry on future trips

-- • May complicate visa applications for other CA-4 countries
+- • May complicate visa applications for CA-4 countries

 Special Cases & Long-Term Options

-- • Some apply for temporary residency if they plan to stay longer or rent property
+- • Some apply for temporary residency for longer stays

 🤝 Volunteers & NGO Workers

-- • Check if your NGO is registered and provides visa support
+- • Check if your NGO provides visa support

 🎓 Students

-- • Requires a letter of enrollment and financial proof
+- • Student visa requires enrollment letter and financial proof

 🏡 Residency & Retirement